-As a generalised guide, the relative importance associated with execution factors across each business line is set out below.
+As a general guide, the relative importance associated with execution factors across each business line is set out below.
 In order to determine the relative importance of the execution factors for any specific client order, the characteristics of the client, client order, financial instruments, execution venues and other relevant criteria must be taken into account.
 Where appropriate an equal weighting may be assigned to multiple execution factors.
-The top three execution factors have been highlighted in red, orange and yellow.

-Asset Class Equity and Equity Like Bonds OTC Derivatives Business Line Institutional equities Price Likelihood of Execution and settlement Speed Size Nature of Order Costs Prime Services Likelihood of Execution Price Size Speed Costs All Other Likelihood of Execution Price Size Speed Costs All Other Likelihood of Execution Price Size Speed Costs All Other Fixed Income 1.
+Asset Class Equity and Equity Like Bonds OTC Derivatives Business Lines Prime Services Likelihood of Execution Price Size Speed Costs All Other Likelihood of Execution Price Size Speed Costs All Other Likelihood of Execution Price Size Speed Costs All Other Fixed Income 1.
 Price 2.
 Likelihood 3.
 Size 4.
 Speed 5.
-All other 1.
-Price 2.
-Likelihood 3.
-Size 4.
-Speed 5.
-All other FX Price All other Commodities 1.
-Costs 2.
-Price 3.
-Size 4.
-Speed 1.
-Price 2.
-Speed 3.
-Size 4.
-Nature of order
+All other Price Likelihood Size Speed All other